Kentucky is known for horse racing and is (unsurprisingly) considered the horse capital of the world.

 Kentucky’s most common natural disasters include floods, severe storms, tornadoes, winter storms, wildfires, tropical storms, landslides, power outages, and earthquakes.

-Between 1953 and 2019, Kentucky declared 77 major disasters, of which floods and severe storms happened the most according to FEMA.
+Between 1953 and 2019, Kentucky declared 77 major disasters, of which floods and severe storms happened the most according to the Federal Emergency Management Agency (FEMA).

 Floods are Kentucky’s most frequent and costly natural disaster.
 Anywhere that it rains, it can flood.
 And when it comes to the Bluegrass State, it’s not a matter of if, but rather a matter of when.

-The state has a history of devastating floods in which entire communities were left completely inundated.
+The state has a history of major floods in which entire communities were left completely inundated.
 Some notable floods were:

 2. Severe Storms